Painting and Decorating Contractors of America

 The Painting Contractors Association (PCA) is a non-profit association established in 1884 to represent the painting and decorating industry.
-It was founded as the "Master House Painters Association of the United States and Canada".
+It was founded as the Master House Painters Association of the United States and Canada, and became the Painting and Decorating Contractors of America (PDCA).
 PCA has established industry standards, issues publications, and has a contractor accreditation program through their 'Contractor College' website.
-Members of PDCA can be found throughout the United States, Canada and other countries.
+Members of PCA can be found throughout the United States, Canada and other countries.
 They are served regionally and locally by more than 100 volunteer based Councils, Chapters and Forums.

 Scholarships

 The A. E. Robert Friedman/PDCA Scholarship Fund of PDCA was formed in 1978, to honor Bob Friedman on the occasion of his fortieth anniversary as legal counsel for the PDCA.
 Since 1978, over 158 scholarships have been given to students between the ages of 18 and 24 of any background and career choice that have been nominated by an active member of PDCA.
 It is intended to show the commitment of PDCA members to supporting the educational efforts of young people in search of promising careers.
 In 2013, seven scholarships of $3,000 per recipient were awarded, up from five scholarships the previous year.